Estimation in functional regression for general exponential families: Proofs of technical lemmas

+the $(j,k)$-element of a sample covariance matrix of i.i.d. $N(0,I_N)$ random vectors.
+We further define

-The distribution of~$\scov_{j,k}$ does not depend on the parameters of our model.
-Indeed, by the usual rotation of axes we can rewrite $(n-1)\scov_{j,k}$ as $U_j'U_k$, where $U_1,U_2,\dots$ are independent~$N(0,I_{n-1})$ random vectors.
-This representation gives some useful equalities and bounds.
+In fact, most of the inequalities that we need for proving Lemma \ref{txxn} come from simple moment bounds (Lemma~\ref{Sjkfacts}) for the sample covariances $\scov_{j,k}$ and the derived bounds (Lemma~\ref{Lambounds}) for the $\Lam_k$'s.
+The distribution of $\scov_{j,k}$ does not depend on the parameters of our model.
+By the rotation of axes we can rewrite $(n-1)\scov_{j,k}$ as $U_j'U_k$, where $U_1,U_2,\ldots$ are independent $N(0,I_{n-1})$ random vectors.
+This representation gives some useful equalities and bounds.\vadjust{\goodbreak}